YannickJadoul/Parselmouth/docs/installation.rst

 .. note::

-    These instructions were tested with the ``StandalonePsychoPy-1.85.2-win32.exe`` and ``StandalonePsychoPy-1.85.2-OSX_64bit.dmg`` version downloaded from https://www.psychopy.org/installation.html.
+    These instructions were tested with the standalone versions `3.1.3 <https://github.com/psychopy/psychopy/releases/tag/3.1.3>`_ and `1.85.2 <https://github.com/psychopy/psychopy/releases/tag/1.85.2>`_ of PsychoPy.
+Things might have changed since then, so if running the script or following the manual steps results in an error, please do not hesitate to get in touch.

 Troubleshooting